panda-official/TimeSwipe/README.md

 # TimeSwipe
 Firmware and Drivers for PANDA TimeSwipe Boards

+# Flashing

+For flashing a programmer or debugger like the Atmel ICE can be used.
+More conveniently, since usually the board is plugged onto a Raspberry Pi anyway, the Raspberry Pi can be used as a programmer.
+In the following it is described how this can be done, using the software openOCD.

-# Using the Raspberry Pi as programmer with openOCD
+## Using the Raspberry Pi as programmer with openOCD

-## Installing openOCD
+### Installing openOCD

 1) Updating:  \<sudo apt-get update>
 2) Installing dependencies:  \<sudo apt-get install git autoconf libtool make pkg-config libusb-1.0-0 libusb-1.0-0-dev>